 There is even a ferry in view, also run by the Italian state railway FS.
 It turned out that this is how our train would cross the strait of Messina:

-What woke me up was that the train has come to a stop, and it stops here, in Villa San Giovanni, for quite a while, so I got to step out of the train for a moment.
+What woke me up was that the train has come to a stop, and it stops here, in Villa San Giovanni, for quite a while.
+So, I got to step out of the train for a moment.
 What can I say?
 It's warm, at seven in the morning it's totally T-shirt weather!
 What a welcome change from the cold, damp weather we have (mostly) had in Germany for the last few weeks.

 My cabin window has a little tilting pane (is that what you call it?), and I have opened it as far as it will go.
 Mild, Mediterranean air is streaming in.
 Very good.